-Under (s.5(3)(h)) of the PID Act, the PID Officer for the Shire can receive information relating to a matter which falls within the 'sphere of responsibility'.
+Under s.5(3)(h) of the PID Act, the PID Officer for the Shire can receive information relating to a matter which falls within the 'sphere of responsibility'.
 'Sphere of responsibility' is not defined in the PID Act but may include:

-- Matters that relate to the Shire of Victoria Plains; or - A public officer or public sector contractor of the Shire of Victoria Plains; or - A matter or person that the Shire of Victoria Plains has a function or power to investigate.
+- matters that relate to the Shire of Victoria Plains; or - a public officer or public sector contractor of the Shire of Victoria Plains; or - a matter or person that the Shire of Wanneroo has a function or power to investigate.

 The proper authority to which a disclosure should be made depends on the type of disclosure information.
-Where the information is outside of our PID Officer's sphere of responsibility, it may need to be taken to another proper authority for it to be considered as a public interest disclosure and for the disclosure to receive the protections of the PID Act.
+Where the information is outside of our PID Officer's sphere of responsibility, it may need to be made to another proper authority for it to be considered as a public interest disclosure and for the discloser to receive the protections of the PID Act.
 A list of proper authorities and the information they can receive is covered in "Don't be afraid to speak up" brochure.

-7.3 Making the disclosure.
+7.3 Making the disclosure

-Disclosures are made in writing using the Shire's public Interest Disclosure Lodgment Form (Attachment 4)
+Disclosures are made in writing using the Shire's Public Interest Disclosure Lodgement Form (Attachment 4)

 A discloser needs to clearly identify that they are making a public interest disclosure.
-For accountability and certainly, persons wishing to make a disclosure of public interest information under the PID Act are encouraged to do so in writing using the Shire's Public Interest Disclosure Lodgment Form (Attachment 4).
+For the purposes of accountability and certainty, persons wishing to make a disclosure of public interest information under the PID Act are encouraged to do so in writing using the Shire's Public Interest Disclosure Lodgement Form (Attachment 4).

-Whilst there is no requirement to use form, the form will help to define the details of the disclosure.
+Whilst there is no requirement to use the form, the form will help to define the details of the disclosure.
 Disclosers may fill out the form themselves or the PID Officer may complete the form if they are speaking with the discloser and then have them sign the form to acknowledge they are making a disclosure voluntarily and consciously.

-The Shire must also accept anonymous disclosures (s.
-5(6A)), but if a discloser decides to make an anonymous disclosure, they should understand that it may be more difficult for the PID Officer to investigate or act about the disclosure.
+The Shire must also accept anonymous disclosures, but if a discloser decides to make an anonymous disclosure they should understand that it may be more difficult for the PID Officer to investigate or take action about the disclosure.
 This is because they cannot come back to seek any further information.
-The Shire is also not required to provide any reports about the progress or outcome of the disclosure if the discloser chooses to remain anonymous.
+The Shire is also not required to provide any reports about the progress or final outcome of the disclosure, if the discloser chooses to remain anonymous.